-The Software Development Kit (SDK) is the Xilinx Integrated Design Environment for creating embedded applications on any of Xilinx' award winning microprocessors from Zynq®-7000 All Programmable SoCs, to the industry-leading MicroBlaze™.
-SDK is the first application IDE to deliver true homogenous and heterogenous multi-processor design and debug.
+The Software Development Kit (SDK) is the Xilinx Integrated Design Environment for creating embedded applications on any of Xilinx' award winning microprocessors for Zynq®-7000 All Programmable SoCs, and the industry-leading MicroBlaze™.
+The SDK is the first application IDE to deliver true homogenous and heterogeneous multi-processor design and debug.

-New in SDK Xilinx introduces System Debugger, based on the Eclipse Target Communications Framework (TCF), System Debugger delivers true multi-processor SoC design and debug.
-For example, in a Zynq-based design, System Debugger displays both ARM CPUs and multiple MicroBlaze soft-processors, in the same debug session, through a single JTAG cable; for an uprecedented level of insight between the hardened processing system, and any additional processing that you've added to the programmable logic.
+The Xilinx System Debugger in the SDK is an integrated debugger supporting Zynq-7000 AP SoC and MicroBlaze processors.
+It supports all the common debug features such as setting breakpoints or watchpoints, stepping through program execution, viewing the program variables and stack, and viewing the contents of the memory in the system.
+It can also simultaneously debug programs running on different processors (in a multi-processor system), all from within the same debug environment.
+For example, in a Zynq-based design, System Debugger could display both ARM CPUs and multiple MicroBlaze soft-processors in the same debug session, through a single JTAG cable; for an unprecedented level of insight between the hardened processing system, and any additional processing elements that you've added to the programmable logic.

-Xilinx SDK understands the custom Xilinx-based embedded hardware design that has been defined in either the Vivado Design Suite or the Xilinx Platform Studio (XPS) with ISE.
+Xilinx SDK understands the custom embedded hardware design that has been defined in the Vivado Design Suite.
 Based on this design, several key parameters are auto-configured, including memory maps, peripheral register settings, tools and library paths, compiler options, JTAG and flash memory settings, debugger connections, and Linux and bare-metal Board Support Packages (BSPs).
 This custom design-aware pre-configuration, combined with the auto-generation of critical system software, ensures that software development can begin with a minimal learning curve.

 SDK includes user-customizable drivers for all supported Xilinx hardware IPs, POSIX compliant kernel library and networking and file handling libraries.
 These libraries and drivers can scale for the custom-design based on feature needs, memory requirements and hardware capabilities.

-Xilinx SDK includes profiling tools that help to identify bottle necks in the code that might occur due to the inteaction of functions that are executed within the programmable logic, and functions executed on the processor.
-Once identified, these bottle necks can be optimized by migrating the whole function to programmable logic, by optimizing the function code on the processor, or by splitting the function between processor and programmable logic.
-And new in the 2013.3 release SDK now supports hierarchical profiling - allowing the user to ciew which called sub-functions, or which calling functions are most affecting processs performance.
+Xilinx SDK includes profiling tools that help to identify bottle necks in your code that might occur due to the interaction of functions that are executed within the programmable logic, and functions executed on the processor.
+SDK now supports hierarchical profiling - allowing the user to view which called functions, or which calling functions are affecting processor performance the most.